anna-boser/ET_ag_OpenET/README.md

   - Soil quality
   - PET
   - ET (from OpenET)
-2. Train, validation, and test splits for all fallow/idle lands of the main dataset to be used to build the machine learning model for the natural ET counterfactual
+2. Train, validation, and test splits for all fallow/idle lands of the main dataset to be used to build the machine learning model for the naturally-occurring ET counterfactual
 3. Additional tabular datasets to be used in the analysis phase that have the following information for each pixel for the main dataset:
   - County
   - Crop type